AMartins87/games_exclusives/TESTING.md

         ![**Removing game from favourites toast**](media/testing/user-stories/favourites_removal_toast.JPG)

-- As a Shopper I can subscribe with my email address so that I will get informed about promotions, sales and new games coming in
+- As a Site User, I want to be able to sort a specific game category so that I can find the best-priced or best-rated game in a specific category, or sort the games in that category by name.
+    - There are navigation links and filter buttons that allow the user to view all games of a certain category or group of categories.

 - As a Shopper I want to be able to sort all products by name, price and product category so that I can see them in desired order to ease site navigation and for faster shopping experience
     - There is a 'sort-by' selector box on the games page which allows the user to sort the games by category, name and price in ascending or descending order